mstocco/mariostoc.co/content/traininglog/20210808-ironman2021-7weeksout.md

 On the ride to the pool, I was "big ringing it" and was sub-8 minutes to the pool; which is always fun.

-I was going to ride home and figure out a ride for later in the afternoon but with it now being daylight leaving the pool.
-I could see the smoky haze pushing into the area from the east.
+I was going to ride home and figure out a ride for later in the afternoon but with it now being daylight leaving the pool, a [smoky haze](javascript:flkty.select(2);) was pushing into the area from the east.

 We have been very lucky with forest fire smoke this summer.
 I did the long commute home because who knows how smoky it will be by the end of the day.

 <!---->
 ## FRIDAY AUG 13